C2SP/C2SP/XAES-256-GCM.md

 the KDF does not appear to comply with any NIST standard.
 It is reportedly used in production at Meta.

+Soatok proposed in 2022 [AES-XGCM], a very similar scheme to XAES-256-GCM that also uses CMAC to derive an AES-GCM key from a 192-bit nonce.
+The use of CMAC in XAES-256-GCM is slightly more efficient, and compliant with NIST SP 800-108r1.

-There are novel AEAD designs that reuse AES internals for performance and have our desired properties, such as [AEGIS].
+There are novel AEAD designs that reuse AES internals for performance and have our desired properties, such as [AEGIS] or the [OCH / GCH / CIV AEAD family].
 Again, they are not standard compliant and not as widely available.

 AES-256-GCM is desirable for its longer key, but is also unfortunately defined to run more rounds than AES-128-GCM, affecting performance.
 It would be nice to